Want to learn how to reason critically? Here’s a book to help:

 - understand formal and informal fallacies.

 I am publishing this book myself.
 But that doesn’t mean it hasn’t been thoroughly peer-reviewed, edited and proof-read.
 My grateful thanks for the peer-reviewing go to several volunteers from Oxford’s Faculty of Philosophy and others from OUDCE’s panel of part-time tutors, and a couple of professional philosopher friends.
 Chris Wood made all the widgets for the interactive exercises – I’m sure you’ll agree he has done a stunning job.
-John Clare’s retirement as education editor of a national newspaper left him free to edit the book, and Bill Radcliffe and Dominic la Hausse de Lalouviere were demon proofreaders!
+John Clare’s retirement as education editor of a national newspaper left him free to edit the book, and Bill Radcliffe, Chris Reason and Dominic la Hausse de Lalouviere were demon proofreaders!

 The Kindle (Amazon) version, when it first came out, had some formatting problems that we have since ironed out.
 If you bought yours before we got rid of the bugs you only have to sync your Kindle to get the new version.